-Information Security career path is about technology and the first step towards it is by obtaining a bachelor’s degree in engineering preferably in IT or computer science.
-The degree from a reasonably good university should enable you to be familiar with computer programming (coding), languages, database management, operating systems, computer hardware, networking, and so on.
+Information Security career path is about technology, and the first step towards it is by obtaining a bachelor’s degree in engineering, preferably in IT or computer science.
+A reasonably good university degree should enable you to be familiar with computer programming (coding), languages, database management, operating systems, computer hardware, networking, and so on.

 Information Security Career Path

 In the world of medicine, it’s not possible to become a neurosurgeon or a cardiologist overnight but requires foundation training in medicine(MBBS) followed by further specialization in medicine or surgery before going for super specialization.

 Likewise, the world of information technology (IT) has become a field of specialists, just as in medicine; the progression in the career would depend on how much more specialized study you have done after the foundation training in engineering.